whatyouhide/vim-lengthmatters/README.md

 ## Testing

-If you want to test this plugin, be sure to have [vader.vim][vader] installed, then open `tests/lengthmatters.vader` and run `:Vader`.
+If you want to test this plugin, be sure you have [vader.vim][vader] installed, then open `tests/lengthmatters.vader` and run `:Vader`.

 ## License